allenfrostline/Parallel-Job-AI/chat.md

 July 17, Yang

 Excuse me, but could you please explain which model we're using according to this [pdf](https://ocw.mit.edu/courses/sloan-school-of-management/15-772j-d-lab-supply-chains-fall-2014/lecture-notes/MIT15_772JF14_Lec14.pdf)?
 On page 23 there's a table comparing EOQ, Newsvendor, Base Stock and (R,Q) models, where to me it seems Base Stock sounds pretty close to ours.
 (But there's no ``s'', right?)
 I'm still reading stuff about (s,S) policy and this is currently a perplexity to me.
 Thanks.

+July 17, Nicky

+NO problem.
+First I have solve a few integrals.
+I'll get back to you.